The first two months of this year went by in a flash. Here are our top stories from February from the messaging and telecoms world.

 When reviewers and purchasers received their Galaxy S22, many were surprised to find that Samsung’s default messaging app had been replaced by Google Messages.
 This seems like a minor change that might not affect the telecoms world that much, until you realise that Google Messages has RCS functionality built in.

-This will be a huge boon for RCS and RCS business messaging, especially if this is something Samsung is going to continue to do with its devices.
+This will be a huge boon for RCS, especially if this is something Samsung is going to continue to do with its devices.
 While the Galaxy S lines are very popular, Samsung’s cheaper A series are also well-liked, and their folding phones are the only real mass-market devices in the new emerging category.
 So it sounds like a lot more people are going to be using RCS in the near future.

 WhatsApp to soon add a new feature for business messaging users

 WhatsApp has announced that it will launch cover photos for business accounts in the near future.
 Cover photos have long been a staple of social media, seen everywhere from Twitter to LinkedIn to WhatsApp parent company’s other product — Facebook, who launched the feature for all accounts around a decade ago.